samthebest/dump/agile-data-and-tdd.md

 **(C)** This work is exploratory, I don't know if I'll need this method in future, I might ditch it

 Both (A) and (C) can usually be countered by just writing a simple low-effort test, *except* in the case where we would then need to redesign the code in order to abstract out or decouple context and dependencies, i.e. (B).
-The exception is genuinely exploratory / interactive code, which I define as:
+The exception is genuinely exploratory / interactive code, which I define as follows:

 ### Genuinely Interactive Code